ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 **Objective:** Leverage unsupervised learning to perform market segmentation and identify distinct customer groups for a retail business.

 ### Scenario:
-A retail chain wants to optimize its marketing campaigns by understanding the distinct segments within its customer base.
+A ShopSmart wants to optimize its marketing campaigns by understanding the distinct segments within its customer base.
 The company has collected customer demographic information, purchase histories, and behavioral data, but the dataset is unlabeled.

 **Tasks:**